NBA Rumors: Cavs’ Kevin Love Better Off As Sidekick Than No. 1 Option, According To ‘Bleacher Report’

 — RealGM (@RealGM) August 31, 2018

-As of now, even Kevin Love must be aware that the Cavaliers will be needing a miracle to win another NBA championship title with their current roster.
-In the ESPN Summer Forecast, the Cavaliers are only expected to finish as the No. 11 seed in the Eastern Conference with a 31-51 win-loss record.
-With the emergence of numerous “Super Teams,” it will be best for Love to be traded to a legitimate playoff contender where he can play alongside once again with other NBA superstars.
+As of now, even Kevin Love must be aware that the Cavaliers will be needing a miracle to win another NBA championship with their current roster.
+In the ESPN summer forecast, the Cavaliers are only expected to finish as the No. 11 seed in the Eastern Conference with a 31-51 win-loss record.
+With the emergence of numerous “Super Teams,” it would be best for Love to be traded to a legitimate playoff contender where he can play alongside other NBA superstars once again.

 The Cavaliers’ decision to give Kevin Love a contract extension doesn’t necessarily mean that he’s untouchable.
-Putting him under control for the next couple of years make him a more valuable trade asset for the Cavaliers.
+Putting him under control for the next couple of years makes him a more valuable trade asset for the Cavaliers.
 If things don’t go as expected, Love could end up being on the trading block before the February NBA trade deadline.